DICOM: Applications

 radiological imaging: DICOM incorporates standards for imaging modalities such as radiography, ultrasonography, computed tomography (CT), magnetic resonance imaging (MRI), and radiation therapy.
 DICOM includes protocols for image exchange (e.g., via portable media such as DVDs), image compression, 3-D visualization, image presentation, and results reporting.

-Parts of the standard

-The DICOM standard is divided into related but independent parts.

 History

 DICOM is a standard developed by American College of Radiology (ACR) and National Electrical Manufacturers Association (NEMA).

 In the beginning of the 1980s, it was very difficult for anyone other than manufacturers of computed tomography or magnetic resonance imaging devices to decode the images that the machines generated.
 Radiologists and medical physicists wanted to use the images for dose-planning for radiation therapy.
 ACR and NEMA collaborated and formed a standard committee in 1983.
 Their first standard, ACR/NEMA 300, entitled "Digital Imaging and Communications", was released in 1985.
 Very soon after its release, it became clear that improvements were needed.
 The text was vague and had internal contradictions.

 In 1988 the second version was released.
 This version gained more acceptance among vendors.
 The image transmission was specified as over a dedicated 2 pair cable (EIA-485).
 The first demonstration of ACR/NEMA V2.0 interconnectivity technology was held at Georgetown University, May 21–23, 1990.
 Six companies participated in this event, DeJarnette Research Systems, General Electric Medical Systems, Merge Technologies, Siemens Medical Systems, Vortech (acquired by Kodak that same year) and 3M.
 Commercial equipment supporting ACR/NEMA 2.0 was presented at the annual meeting of the Radiological Society of North America (RSNA) in 1990 by these same vendors.
 Many soon realized that the second version also needed improvement.
 Several extensions to ACR/NEMA 2.0 were created, like Papyrus (developed by the University Hospital of Geneva, Switzerland) and SPI (Standard Product Interconnect), driven by Siemens Medical Systems and Philips Medical Systems.

 The first large-scale deployment of ACR/NEMA technology was made in 1992 by the US Army and Air Force, as part of the MDIS (Medical Diagnostic Imaging Support) program based at Ft.
 Detrick, Maryland.
 Loral Aerospace and Siemens Medical Systems led a consortium of companies in deploying the first US military PACS (Picture Archiving and Communications System) at all major Army and Air Force medical treatment facilities and teleradiology nodes at a large number of US military clinics.
 DeJarnette Research Systems and Merge Technologies provided the modality gateway interfaces from third party imaging modalities to the Siemens SPI network.
 The Veterans Administration and the Navy also purchased systems from this contract.